The thought of altering or extending your home comes with many questions,

 What is planning permission?

-Planning permission or planning consent is permission required in Scotland and throughout the UK in order to build, erect, alter or change the use of land, a building, part of a building or structure.
+Planning permission or planning consent is permission required in Scotland, England and throughout the UK in order to build, erect, alter or change the use of land, a building, part of a building or structure.

 Permission is not always required depending on your specific project, this is called permitted development.
 You can find out if your project needs planning permission by visiting Do I Need Permission project categories page and selecting your project.